s5uishida/open5gs_5gc_ueransim_metrics_sample_config/README.md

 <h2 id="build">Build Open5GS for using Prometheus</h2>

-Please refer to the following for building Open5GS for using Prometheus.
+Open5GS sets Prometheus metrics by default.
+Please refer to the following for building Open5GS.
 - https://open5gs.org/open5gs/docs/guide/02-building-open5gs-from-sources/

 Please install the following to run Prometheus on Docker.